jonathancwhite/ballistic-gatsby/src/pages/index.md

   pride ourselves on creating the best solution for you, without all the bullsh*t that comes along with it.
 We are the gold standard for Optimized Ecommerce.
-heroCTATitle: "Let's talk "
+ctaTitle: Let's talk
-heroCTALink: /contact-us
+ctaLink: /contact-us
+ctaTitle2: View our work
+ctaLink2: /our-work
 brands:
   brandLogo1: /img/partner-logos_bigcomm.png
   brandLogo2: /img/partner-logos_bigcomm.png